RESEARCH

 • Many of my efforts involve producing analytical and numerical models of radio galaxies, astrophysical jets, quasars and blazars.

-The cosmological evolution of radio galaxies and its implication for large-scale structure in the universe is a recent focus of attention.
+The cosmological evolution of radio galaxies and its implication for large-scale structure in the universe is one focus of my attention.

 I'm also interested in accretion disks in both active galactic nuclei (AGN) and in microquasars in our own galaxy.

-• I collaborate in analysis of radio, optical and X-ray observations of different types of radio sources and several classes of AGN.
+• I collaborate in analysis of radio, optical and X-ray observations of different types of radio sources and many classes of AGN.

-Studies of intranight optical variability or "microvariability" in different classes of AGN are of particular interest.
+Studies of rapid optical and X-ray variability in different classes of AGN are of continuing interest to me.

 More information about my research interests can be obtained by looking at the linked publications below.